 Power Output Impact

-Stick welders, with outputs between 100A and 300A, vary from $100 for entry-level units to about $1,000 for heavy-duty versions.
+Stick welders range from 100A to 300A, so prices run from $100 for entry-level units up to about $1,000 for heavy-duty ones.

 Additional Features Consideration